Copyright (c) 2023 Massachusetts Institute of TechnologySPDX-License-Identifier: MIT

 >>> import rai_experiments

-If no errors are returned, rai_experiments is successfully installed.
+If no errors are returned, rai_experiments

-Installing ipywidgets#
+Installing ipywidgets

-You may also need to install the ipywidgets package in your Python environment to configure the Jupyter notebook to display ipywidgets:
+package in your Python environment to configure the Jupyter notebook to display ipywidgets:

 $ pip install ipywidgets

-To verify the ipywidgets library is installed as expected, open a Python console and try importing ipywidgets.
+library is installed as expected, open a Python console and try importing ipywidgets

 $ python